INTRODUCTION AND EPIDEMIOLOGY

 The estimated risk in injection drug users is 2% to 5% per year, with a mean age of diagnosis being 30 years old.
 When endocarditis occurs in injection drug users, it has a predilection for the tricuspid valve.
 Other features include increased susceptibility to recurrence (approximately 40%) and increased mortality in those with concurrent human immunodeficiency virus and evidence of immunosuppression (defined as a CD4+ T-cell count of <200/mm3).
 Large vegetation size and fungal organism are predictive of poor outcome in injection drug use–associated right-sided endocarditis.9

 Indwelling vascular devices create greater risks that microorganisms will attach to valves during bacteremia.
-Healthcare-associated endocarditis occurs when (1) a diagnosis is made >72 hours after admission in patients with no evidence of endocarditis on admission or in whom the disorder develops within 6 months after hospital discharge; or (2) cardiovascular manipulations have ...
+Healthcare-associated endocarditis occurs when (1) a diagnosis is made >72 hours after admission in patients with no evidence of endocarditis on admission or in whom the disorder develops within 6 months after hospital discharge; or (2) cardiovascular ...